- Collection:

 - Bibliographic Citation (Cite As):

-- L1973-05_173_04, AFL-CIO Civil Rights Department Southern Region records, Southern Labor Archives, Special Collections and Archives, Georgia State University, Atlanta.
+- Cite as: L1973-05_173_04, AFL-CIO Civil Rights Department Southern Region records, Southern Labor Archives, Special Collections and Archives, Georgia State University, Atlanta.

 - Extent: